Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 Create a Secret from a YAML File

-Like ConfigMap's, creating a Secret declaratively (from a YAML file) is easier and faster.
+Like a ConfigMap, creating a Secret declaratively from a YAML file is easier and faster.

 1. Base64-encode the value.

-Creating a Secret entails a slight catch because you have to Base64-encode the value to be stored yourself.
+Creating a Secret entails a slight catch because you must Base64-encode the value to be stored yourself.
 While there are numerous websites you could use, it is also possible to do this yourself from the command line.

 echo -n 'P@ssw0rd' | base64